Latent Linear Quadratic Regulator for Robotic Control Tasks: Conclusion

 \section{Conclusion}

 In conclusion, the proposed latent linear quadratic regulator (LaLQR) method effectively addresses the computational challenges of model predictive control (MPC) in systems with nonlinear dynamics.
 Compared to other efficient solutions, LaLQR presents better control performances and enhanced generalization capabilities.
 This novel approach holds promise for advancing the practical application of MPC in embedded systems, which is crucial for real-time control in complex robotic environments.
-For future work, safety constraints should be considered in the latent system for practical usage.
-Additionally, the incorporation of learnable modules can enable the use of domain randomization~\citep{peng2018simtoreal} techniques, enhancing the robustness and practicality of applying MPC to real-world robots.
-Finally, more advanced techniques~\citep{tinympc} to solve linear control problems can be incorporated into our system for faster-embedded applications.

-\acknowledgments{If a paper is accepted, the final camera-ready version will (and probably should) include acknowledgments.
-All acknowledgments go at the end of the paper, including thanks to reviewers who gave useful comments, to colleagues who contributed to the ideas, and to funding agencies and corporate sponsors that provided financial support.}
+For future work, incorporating the embedding's estimation error with the latent LQR robustly is essential for obtaining closed-loop certificates in the original state space.
+Additionally, our method can be compared with model-based reinforcement learning algorithms~\citep{hansen2022temporal}, which simultaneously learn models and perform optimal control.
+To enhance real-world transfer, learnable modules can be combined with domain randomization~\citep{peng2018simtoreal} techniques to improve the robustness of the MPC framework.
+Finally, instead of setting the controllability indices of the linear latent system heuristically, a more principled method should be explored based on the geometry of the original nonlinear system, e.g., the nonlinear controllability indices defined through the differential-geometric/Lie-algebraic framework~\citep{isidori1985nonlinear}.

+\acks{ This research received funding from the European Union’s Horizon 2020 research and innovation program under the Marie Skłodowska-Curie grant agreement No. 953348 (ELO-X).
+This work was part of BrainLinks-BrainTools, which was funded by the Federal Ministry of Economics, Science and Arts of Baden-Württemberg within the sustainability program for projects of the excellence initiative II.
+This work was supported as a part of NCCR Automation, a National Centre of Competence in Research, funded by the Swiss National Science Foundation (grant number 51NF40\_225155).
+The authors thank Jasper Hoffman for the inspiring discussions and proofreading.}